Submit a film

 The goal of the Montreal International Black Film Festival (previously known as the Montreal Haitian Film Festival) is to: promote independent author’s films from Canada and around the world, promote cultural and cinematographic diversity within Quebec and Canada, promote Black cinema and stimulate the development of quality cinema, discover and encourage new talent, encourage meetings between Black filmmakers and professionals working in the film industry from here and abroad, cultivate opportunities for North-South co-productions, encourage the development of the Black Film Industry here and abroad.

-The Selection Committee selects and invites the films that will be presented in the Competition, Out-of-Competition, Retrospective, For a Certain Perspective categories…
+The Selection Committee selects and invites the films that will be presented in the Competition, Out-of-Competition, Retrospective, or other categories…

 Only films that meet the following criteria may be selected and invited to be part of the Official Selection:

 - Must have been made in the 24 months preceding the Festival.